-Interoperability is being addressed by QinetiQ in conjunction with BAPCO and other collaboration partners, with a focus on the technical aspects.
+Within SECRICOM, interoperability is being addressed by QinetiQ in conjunction with BAPCO and other collaboration partners with focus being made at the technical aspects.
 The Internet Protocol (IP), as a future-proof open standard for networking, is being used to provide the solid foundation to efficiently achieve technical interoperability through the facilitation of the flow of business information over legacy and future communications; business information includes command and control, geographical information, computer aided dispatch, mobile data, push-to-talk voice, video, conferencing, telephony, messaging, email, web, etc as appropriate to each responder.